 The chart below is a comparison of the overall scores for all of the double strollers we tested for this review.
 The Thule Chariot Cross 2 bar is blue.

 The information provided below includes details on the Chariot Cross and how it performed during testing in each metric.
 Individual metric scores were used to compute the overall score for the Cougar.

 Ease of Use

 The Chariot Cross earned a 6 of 10 for ease of use, an improvement over the old Thule Chariot Cougar 2.

 The UPPAbaby Vista Double earned a high score in this metric with an 8.
 Ease of use impacts your daily experience using a stroller and is, therefore, essential for preventing regular frustration.

 Fold and Unfold

 The Cross folds using two hands, and it has an automatic lock (above left), and self-stands once folded.
 The process to fold isn't hard, but it is convoluted and involved with anywhere between 3-12 steps depending on how small you need it to be.
 It has color-coded buttons (above right) that help remind you what needs to happen to complete the fold including on the quick release wheels.
 The self-stand feature is probably only useful for storage, but it is an added benefit much of the competition lacks.
 Unfolding is about the same and is essentially a reversal of the steps required to fold it.

-The Cross brakes are single action and more accessible than the old Cougar brakes (above left).
-They are easy to set and release with pedals that are sandal foot friendly and are operated with a single action (above left).
-We didn't have any trouble setting them or thinking they were on when they weren't, and they come with nice color coded indication that they are set (above right).
+The Cross brakes are much more accessible than the old Cougar brakes and are now sandal foot friendly and are operated with a single action (above left).
+We didn't have any trouble setting them or thinking they were on when they weren't, and they come with a nice color-coded indication that they are set (above right).